-What are the costs of home ownership?
+What are the costs of PURCHASING & HOME OWNERSHIP?
 Buying a home is one of the biggest purchases you’ll make in your lifetime.
-While the home itself can be enough to give you some sticker shock, it is important to be prepared for all the other expected – and unexpected – expenditures, from maintenance and utilities, to insurance and emergency costs.
+While the home itself can be enough to give you sticker shock, it is important to be prepared for all the other expected – and unexpected – expenditures, from maintenance and utilities, to insurance and emergency costs.

-Here is a look at some of the costs associated with home ownership that you might not be aware of.
+Here is a look at some of the costs associated with purchasing and home ownership that you might not be aware of.

 Closing Costs